Ameobea/homepage/src/blog/computing-auto-smooth-shaded-normals-like-blender.md

 <img src="https://i.ameo.link/c8n.svg" alt="A graph representing the relationships between vertices, edges, and nodes in the &quot;Linked Mesh&quot; data structure I developed.
 It was produced using this graphviz dot code: digraph G {  rankdir=LR;  Vertex -> &quot;Edge&quot;;  &quot;Edge&quot; -> Vertex;  Face -> Vertex;  &quot;Edge&quot; -> Face;  Face -> &quot;Edge&quot;;}" style="width: 100%;"></img>

+My whole implementation lives in [one file](https://github.com/Ameobea/sketches-3d/blob/main/src/viz/wasm/common/src/mesh/linked_mesh.rs) if you're interested in checking it out or using it as a basis for a data structure of your own.

 The main requirements are that it's possible to easily and efficiently perform operations like finding all edges that contain a given vertex and find all faces that contain some given edge.

 ## The Algorithm

 To be honest, the algorithm for computing normals for smooth-by-angle shading really isn't that complicated (as long as sufficiently powerful data structures are used to represent the mesh).

-It's split into two different parts, neither of which are too difficult.
-The main difficulty is in understanding the pieces that we've gone over so far.
+It's split into three different parts.

+### Merging Coincident Vertices

+This step might not necessary depending on the format of the data you're starting with.

+In order to have an accurate topological representation of the mesh, all vertices that are at exactly the same position need to be merged.
+This is the same thing as running "Merge by Distance" in Blender with a distance set to zero.

+This will be necessary if working with post-export indexed vertex data like I was since some vertices will have already been duplicated by Blender or whatever other application to facilitate the original shading model on the mesh.

 ### Marking Sharp Angles

-The first step is to iterate over all edges in the mesh and mark them as either sharp or smooth.
+The next step is to iterate over all edges in the mesh and mark them as either sharp or smooth.

 Before checking any angles, there are some special cases to consider:

- * If an edge is only part of a single face, it's automatically sharp
+ * If an edge is only contained in a single face, it's automatically sharp
- * If an edge is part of more than two faces, it's automatically sharp as well
+ * If an edge is used by more than two faces, it's automatically sharp as well

 So, that means the only case that remains to be considered is an edge that is shared by exactly two faces.
 In that case, the normals of those faces are computed and compared.

+For reference, the normal of a face with vertices `v0`, `v1`, `v2` in counter-clockwise winding order can be computed like this:

+$$
+\mathbf{N} = (\mathbf{v}_1 - \mathbf{v}_0) \times (\mathbf{v}_2 - \mathbf{v}_0) \\
+$$

+Then normalize that result:

+$$
+\mathbf{N} = \frac{\mathbf{N}}{\|\mathbf{N}\|}
+$$

 If the angle between those normals is greater than the user-provided threshold, the edge is sharp.
 Otherwise, it's smooth.
+These sharp flags should be recorded somewhere that they're easy to look for any given edge.

 ### Smooth Fans